PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He pointed at the Orc and hooked his fingers so that his hand formed a ragged, palsied, fist-like object.
 The Orc writhed in pain as inside its body its bones were ground together by the unspeakable, sinister forces of the Wizard's evil magic.

 When the Orc whimpered, Dimsbury smiled.
-Then the corners of his mouth dropped and he sucked air in between his teeth.
+Then the corners of his mouth dropped, and he sucked air in between his teeth.
 As he did this, the Orc's skin tightened, causing the creatures eyes to bulge out as if they were about to explode.

 Asarah recoiled in terror from the Wizard's unspeakable cruelty.

 "Oh no, my dear, you mustn't worry.
 They don't feel pain.
 Not really.
-Not any more than a machine or an animal does."
+Not any more than a machine or animal does."
 There was a terrible juicy crunching noise.
 Asarah looked away and screamed.
-She her a wet slap as what was left of the Orc hit the stone floor.
+She heard a wet slap as what was left of the Orc hit the stone floor.
 She couldn't help herself, shaking, she turned to look at remnants of that poor creature.
-A low, weezing moan rose from the fleshy pile on the floor.
+A low, wheezing moan rose from the fleshy pile on the floor.

 "Dispose of this one, Samga.
 It is defective," said Dimsbury.